jwallwork23/adapt_utils/README.md

 ### Publications and associated versions and test cases

 Below are listed publications which use `adapt_utils`.
-The specific versions of Firedrake and Thetis used for each publication are also shown and can be downloaded from the corresponding links.
+BibTeX formatted references are also available in `docs/publications.bib`.
+The specific versions of Firedrake and Thetis used for each publication are also shown below and can be downloaded from the corresponding links.
 To install a specific version of Firedrake, please follow the instructions [here][7].

   * J. G. Wallwork, N. Barral, D. A. Ham, M. D. Piggott, <em>'Anisotropic Goal-Oriented Mesh Adaptation in Firedrake'</em>, In: 28th International Meshing Roundtable, pp.83-100, (2020).
     * [Paper][9]: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3653101.svg)](https://doi.org/10.5281/zenodo.3653101).